 - Number of registrants form executive leadership

-Adding event goals and benchmarks will help you build and optimize an attendee registration journey that brings the right people to your event.
+Defining your event goals and KPIs will help you build and optimize an attendee registration journey that brings the right people to your event.

 Event promotion is ultimately a team sport and aligning your sales and marketing organizations is key in successfully filling the room with the right contacts.